ThommCroft/StockMarketScreener/docs/03-DATA-FLOW-SCREENING-LOGIC.md

    Historical Data >= 5 years AND
    Stock Price Age <= 5 days AND
    All Required Fields Present
-THEN → Continue to Stage 2 Metric Calculation
-ELSE → REJECT company, skip to next
+THEN → Continue to Merged Stages 2-3 Metric Calculation ELSE → REJECT company, skip to next
 ```